dewitt4/Cloud-Custodain/docs/source/azure/examples/logicappnotifications/logicappnotification.rst

 .. code-block:: yaml

+    actions:
       - type: logic-app
-      resource-group: cloud-custodian            ─▶ This is the resource group where you created your Logic App
+        resource-group: cloud-custodian            # ─▶ This is the resource group where you created your Logic App
-      logic-app-name: custodian-notifications    ─▶ This is the name of your Logic App
+        logic-app-name: custodian-notifications    # ─▶ This is the name of your Logic App
-      batch: false                               ─▶ We want to invoke the logic app for each resource that violates our policy
+        batch: false                               # ─▶ We want to invoke the logic app for each resource that violates our policy
-      body: >                                    ─▶ We will select specific properties of our resource that can be used in our Logic App
+        body: >                                    # ─▶ We will select specific properties of our resource that can be used in our Logic App
             {
             PolicyName: policy.name,
             PolicyDescription: policy.description,
             Resource: resource.
                 {
                 Name: name,
                 Location: location,
-              Owner: tags.CreatorEmail,                  ─▶ The CreatorEmail tag on the resource will be recipient of the email.
+                Owner: tags.CreatorEmail,                  # ─▶ The CreatorEmail tag on the resource will be recipient of the email.
                 VmSize: properties.hardwareProfile.vmSize
                 }
             }

 Final updated policy
 ~~~~~~~~~~~~~~~~~~~~